amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ### Configuring Publish/Subscribe components

-Using a Dapr configuration file, you can specify the Publish/Subscribe component(s) you wish to use.
-The configuration contains several fields, including a **name** field.
-This name is important because you can configure multiple Publish/Subscribe components for Dapr to use.
-When you want to send or receive a message, you must include the name of the message broker to use (as we saw in the `PublishEventAsync` method signature shown earlier).
+Using a Dapr configuration file, you can specify the Publish/Subscribe component(s) to use.
+This configuration contains several fields.
+The `name` field is specifies the Publish/Subscribe components that you want to consume.
+Sending or receiving a message requires the name of the message broker (as you saw earlier in the `PublishEventAsync` method signature).

 Below you see an example of a Dapr configuration file for configuring a RabbitMQ message broker component: